You have to hand it to the Geeks. They know how to have a rocking good time.

 I particularly enjoyed talking to other parents about the trials and tribulations their geeky kids face.
 One mom told me that her nine-year-old daughter M, who has ADD, came to the con with the single goal of meeting Katie.

-Katie and M hit it off, and they spent several hours playing together in the game room.
+K and M hit it off, and they spent several hours playing together in the game room.
 M told Katie at the end of the day, “I know how you felt.
 I get teased too.
 Do you want to be friends?”

 “Well, we already are,” Katie responded.
 “Right?”